- For bills to be paid later, use Bill, then Pay bills.

 When to enter bill payments

-- Using Cheque or Expense may cause the invoice to still show unpaid on your reports.
+- Using Cheque or Expense may cause the bill to still show unpaid on your reports.

-- If you paid a bill via electronic payment, enter EFT in the cheque number field.
+- If you paid a bill via electronic payment, enter EFT in the Cheque no. field.

 When to record cheques or expenses